 Top Tips:

-- If you don't have a high speed blender such as a Vitamix you will need to de-pit the dates before blending them as other blenders aren't powerful enough to crush the pits and you would end up with date pits in your stir fry.
+- Don't forget to de-pit the dates before blending them or else you could end up with date pits in your stir fry.

-This stir fry is delicious served as is, but you could also serve it over cauliflower rice, sweet potato rice or over veggie noodles such as zucchini noodles, carrot noodles or sweet potato noodles.
-You could also top it with cashews, bean sprouts or sesame seeds for a little added crunch and texture.
+This stir fry is delicious served as is, but you could also serve it over rice, cauliflower rice, sweet potato rice or over veggie noodles.
+You can leave it plain or top it with cashews, peanuts, bean sprouts or sesame seeds for a little added crunch and texture.

 You do cook the chicken first when making a chicken stir fry.
 Once you cook the chicken you then add the fresh, chopped vegetables and cook everything together until the vegetables are tender.